yoexpertz/instabot.py/README.md

-#### This project will be frozen until we will find good developers team.
-We stopped project development.
-If you want to be in developer team - email me.
-Use last version on your own risk.

 # Instabot.py 🤖 🌟

 **Instabot.py** is an extremely light instagram bot that uses the undocumented Web API.
 Unlike other bots, Instabot.py does _not_ require Selenium or a WebDriver.
 Instead, it interacts with the API over simple HTTP Requests.
 It runs on most systems, including Raspberry Pi.